simpleTechs/CollapsableTable/readme.md

 	* override 'model' and return a pointer to an array of objects, which conform to RRNCollapsableSectionItem Protocol.
 	* override 'sectionHeaderNibName' and return the filename of the nib you created in step 2.

-Try the Demo by running the 'Example' scheme in the 'OpenMe' workspace.
+Try the Demo by running the 'Example' scheme in the 'Development' workspace.

+## Contributions
+Please use the 'Development' workspace.

 ## Upcoming
 * Carthage support

 ## License
-RRNCollapsableSectionTableViewController is released under the MIT license.
+CollapsableTable is released under the MIT license.
 See 'Licence.md' for details.